codac-team/codac/doc/user_manual/manual/02-variables/02-var-dynamic.rst

 Other features and details can be found in the technical datasheet of the ``Trajectory`` class.

-Finally, we summarize in the following table the operations supported for each kind of trajectory definition.
+We summarize in the following table the operations supported for each kind of trajectory definition.

 =================================  ================  ==================
 Operations                         Analytical def.
 Map of values def.